webcloud7/ftw.referencewidget/README.rst

 Traversal or Selectability can be changed for all widgets with the IReferenceSettings registry interface or per widget with the widget parameters.

 The widget takes the following parameters:
- - allow_traversal: These Types are traversable
+ - allow_traversal: List of Types which are added as traversable.
+Will act as complete configuration if `override` is set to True.
- - block_traversal: These Types are not traversable
+ - block_traversal: List of Types which are added as not traversable.
+Will be ignored if `override` is set to True.
- - selectable: These Types are selectable
+ - selectable: List of Types which are added to the as selectable.
+Will act as complete configuration if `override` is set to True
- - nonselectable: These Types are not selectable
+ - nonselectable: List of Types which are added as not selectable.
+Will be ignored if `override` is set to True.
  - start: The path first opened.
 Can either be a callable or a path.
 Additionaly the strings "parent", "navroot", "ploneroot" can be used.
  - allow_nonsearched_types: If this is set to true all the types will be traversable and selectable.
- - override: drops all global config and the base query if a list is passed to the widget.
-All types need to be added to be selectable.
+ - override: Drops all global config and the base query if a list is passed to the widget.
+If this is set to true, `selectable` & `allow_traversal` are not additive but act as the complete configuration instead. `nonselectable` & `block_traversal` will be ignored.
  - traversal_query: Updates the query used vor traversing by the given dict.
 The dict passed will be updated after everything is allready done.
 So make sure not to override sort_on/sort_order attributes.